Building your personal brand: a graduate’s guide

 Make sure your name is remembered

 Your name is the first thing employers will notice.
-It will be in the header of your CV, your address on your covering letter, and in the ‘from’ bar on the email.
-There are a couple of rules to pay attention to.
+It will be in the header of your CV, your address on your covering letter, and in the ‘from’ bar on emails.
+There are a couple of rules to pay attention to:

 - Keep it consistent.
 A brand name needs to stick.
 Use the same name for emails, letters or signatures.

 - Keep it real.
 Inventing a brand might sound fun, but using your real name will be much more effective.
-You should also use a portrait of yourself instead of avatars.
+On online services such as Skype (and on social media, if you're using it for job hunting purposes), it's worth using a real photo of yourself instead of an avatar.

 - Build on clean foundations.
-While social networks like LinkedIn and Twitter can help you get jobs, it might be smart to separate business and personal networks by using different aliases.
+While social networks like LinkedIn and Twitter can help you get jobs, it might be smart to separate business and personal networks by using different accounts.

-You don’t have to be a graphic design deity, but a smart image can help.
+You don’t have to be a graphic design master, but a smart image can help.
 Design includes everything from font and layout to colour and paper.